Three-Little-Birds/pterasim-mcp/README.md

 If `pterasim` is available the solver returns UVLM-based thrust, lift, and torque.
 Otherwise the wrapper computes a physics-informed approximation useful for prototyping and unit tests.

+Every response also includes a `metadata` field.
+When the UVLM solver runs you will see entries such as `{"solver": "pterasoftware", "solver_version": "0.10.1", "panel_count": 72}`; the fallback reports `{"solver": "analytic"}` so pipelines (or the CEE) know which fidelity produced the numbers.

 ## Step 3 – Compare design tweaks

 ```python